-- Complete the Exit Option Application and return it to the GPT Office.
+- Complete the Exit Option application and return it to the School of Theology and Ministry Office.

-- Submit a copy of the approved prospectus with the GPT Office.
+- Submit a copy of the approved prospectus with the School of Theology and Ministry Office.

 - Submit the final draft of the synthesis paper to the Faculty reader and Chair.
-Deadlines for submission of the synthesis paper are available from the GPT Office.
+Deadlines for submission of the synthesis paper are available from the School of Theology and Ministry Office.

-- Complete the directed reading in consultation with the Chair, and submit a copy of the final synthesis paper with the GPT Office.
+- Complete the directed reading in consultation with the Chair, and submit a copy of the final synthesis paper to the School of Theology and Ministry Office.

 GUIDELINES FOR THESIS